g0v/ly.g0v.tw/README.md

 `./create [--shared] [--arc] <path_to_new_project> <package_name> <project_name>`

-And it will magically generate a app for you :D
+And it will magically generate an app for you :D

 ##Setting in cordova :